How Much Does a Home Inspection Cost in Los Angeles

-We used a typical single family 1500 square foot home as our example.
-Good condition, no crawlspace and no pool.
+We used a typical single-family 1500 square foot home as our example.
+Good condition, no crawlspace, and no pool.
 For this example, the average price for a home inspection here in Los Angeles is $350.
-You have to understand that home inspectors are just like any other business where the individual prices their service by what he or she feel is fair market value.
+You have to understand those home inspectors are just like any other business where the individual prices their service by what he or she feels is fair market value.

 In contrast, a MAZZA home inspection for the same house is $550.
 Wow.
 But that’s okay.
 Knowing the amount of work we put into our craft, I couldn’t possibly work for less.
 You can always use this calculatorwe made to get an idea of local home inspector fees.

 Many buyers are under the assumption that all home inspectors in Los Angeles are the same, do the same and know the same.
 Not true.Mazza